Things to do in the Isle of Man

 The Manx steam train is another historical attraction on the Isle of Man and an unmissable experience for anybody coming to the island for the first time.

-You’ll pass through towns, villages, countryside, and coastal views, and there are various stations that allow you to get off and explore the area.
+You’ll pass through towns, villages, countryside, and coastal views, and there are various stations where you get off and explore the area.
 Check the timetables, and hop back on the train once you’re ready.

 For an even more unique experience, you could try The Dining Car, which offers themed fine dining experiences with menus inspired from all over the world.